ml4sts/open-humanities/episodes/02-jargon-busting.md

 Keep in mind that our goal is not to explain all the terms we list out in the exercise, but instead to highlight how much jargon we use in our daily work and to come up with a shared understanding for a select number of jargon terms.

-If you do have a helpful handout that you would like to share, please submit an [issue/pull request](https://github.com/LibraryCarpentry/lc-data-intro) to this lesson.
+If you do have a helpful handout that you would like to share, please submit an [issue/pull request](https://github.com/ml4sts/open-humanities/) to this lesson.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- It helps to share what you know and don't know about software development and data science jargon.
+- It helps to share what you know and don't know about open research and open software jargon.

 ::::::::::::::::::::::::::::::::::::::::::::::::::